karma9874/karma9874.github.io/about.md

 ## Hey there, thanks for stopping by

 Hi!
-I am Neeraj Singh, Final year Computer Science Undergraduate.
-I'm a Java/Python developer and Software Security enthusiast from India.
-Interested in web exploitation and boot2root, currently playing with Team [DarkArmy](https://ctftime.org/team/26569) holding 4th rank worldwide.
-P.S.
-I am actively looking for Cyber Security Internships.
+I am Neeraj Singh, Addicted to pwning Web and Android applications, and also love to build tools.
+Currently working as a Security Engineer at Honeywell where I mainly do Web/Mobile/IoT PT.
+In my free time, I play CTF with Team [DarkArmy](https://ctftime.org/team/26569).

-You can [report](https://github.com/karma9874/karma9874.github.io/issues/new) if there is an broken link(s) or somethings else.
+You can also [report](https://github.com/karma9874/karma9874.github.io/issues/new) if there is a broken link or something else.
+Thanks

 {% include contact_form.html %}